ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_tags.rst

     always:
     - debug: msg=I always run, except if you select to only run 'example' tag

-This example runs all 3 tasks if called withouth specifying ``--tags`` but only runs the first task if you run with ``--tags example``.
+This example runs all 3 tasks if called without specifying ``--tags`` but only runs the first task if you run with ``--tags example``.

 .. _tags_on_plays: